Laura Amy Sizzles In Plunging, Lace-Up Bodysuit

-Laura Amy delighted her 883,000 Instagram followers with a new update posted on February 2.
-In the latest post, the Australian bombshell decided to dress up in a body-hugging bodysuit that flaunted her ample assets and killer figure.
+Laura Amy delighted her 883,000 Instagram followers with a new update on February 2.
+In the latest post, the Australian bombshell decided to dress up in a body-hugging bodysuit which flaunted her ample assets and killer figure.

-The fitness model sported a long-sleeved gray bodysuit, seemingly made of thick ribbed fabric with light pink seamed accents along the sleeves.
-The garment featured a plunging neckline that reached her toned midsection, which displayed a nice look at her décolletage.
-It had strings that were crisscrossed along her midriff up to her chest.
+The fitness model sported a long-sleeved gray bodysuit, made of thick ribbed fabric with light pink seamed accents along the sleeves.
+The garment featured a plunging neckline which reached her toned midsection and displayed a nice look at her décolletage.
+It had lace-up strings which were crisscrossed along her midriff up to her chest.

-The thick material covered her nipples from view, and the snug fit pushed her breasts up, showing more of her voluptuous cleavage.
-The lower part of the suit boasted high leg cuts that reached her slim waist.
-It exposed an ample amount of skin and helped elongate her thighs.
-The backside of the piece was not very visible in the shot, but the design seemed like a thong.

-The second pic showed Laura in a similar posture.
+The second pic showed Laura in a similar pose.
 She tilted her head to the other side while still facing the camera.
-The bright, indirect sunlight helped illuminate the area, as well as her curves.
+The bright, indirect sunlight helped illuminate the space, as well as her curves.

-Laura left her long, brunette hair down and styled in sleek, straight strands.
-She let the strands hang over her shoulder and down her back.
-She ditched accessories for a more casual look.
+Laura left her long, brunette hair down and styled in sleek, straight strands which cascaded over her shoulder and down her back.

 In the caption, the influencer mentioned her outfit and how much she adored it.
 She also shared that her sexy bodysuit was from Fashion Nova and tagged the brand in both the caption and the picture.

 The newest Instagram upload has been liked more than 2,100 times and received over 100 comments in just a few hours of going live on the social media platform.
-Laura’s legion of fans wrote gushing messages in the comments section, with most of them telling her how beautiful she looked.
-Some others weren’t as chatty and decided to use their choice of emoji.
+Laura's legion of fans wrote gushing messages in the comments section, with many of them telling her how beautiful she looked.
+Some others weren't as chatty and decided to use their choice of emoji.

 "Oh, wow!
 You look mesmerizing in that suit.
 So gorgeous indeed!" one of her admirers commented.